 - Program Schedule for Regular Program (select time stream on left-hand side)

-Although Sogang’s Korean Language Program is currently marginally the most expensive Korean Language Program, the increase in popularity is testament to the good results students achieve here.
+Although Sogang’s Korean Language Program is currently the most expensive Korean Language Program we have reviewed, the increase in popularity is testament to the good results students achieve here.
 It also seems like Sogang is continually investing into improving the impressive facilities and offerings of the language school, it being more of a central part of the university than some other universities.

 Another factor to consider in the price is the multitude of extra-curricular activities offered by the Korean Language Education Center (KLEC), including free additional cultural lectures, extra courses (pronunciation, film screenings, traditional music, Kpop), as well as access to sports and gym facilities, and study areas.

 - Korean for General Purposes Morning (Mon-Fri / 9am-1pm) – 1,790,000 KRW/Term (10 Week Course, 200 hrs) + Application Fee 60,000 KRW